PoCInnovation/Workshops/p2p/3.foundry/SETUP.md

 Please follow the instructions given [here](https://github.com/foundry-rs/foundry#installation).

-After the installation, run the following command to ensure it has been properly installed on your computer :
+After the installation, run the following command to ensure it has been properly installed on your computer:

 ```shell
 forge --version